Extremely broken generalized $\mathcal{PT}$ symmetry: Introduction

 The purpose of this paper is to illustrate the concept of antiunitary symmetry\cite{W60} as a generalization of $\mathcal{PT}$ symmetry, as well as the effect of point-group symmetry\cite{T64,C90} on the occurrence of extremely broken antiunitary symmetry.
+As illustrative examples we choose non-Hermitian versions of the H\"{u}ckel model proposed many years ago for the treatment of conjugated molecules\cite{P68,AD02} and also H$_{n}$ structures\cite{AD02}.

-In section~\ref{sec:antiunit_sym} we summarize the main ideas about antiunitary symmetry; in section~\ref{sec:example} we illustrate the effect of point-group symmetry by means of two extremely simple examples; finally, in section~\ref{sec:conclusions} we summarize the main results and draw conclusions.
+In section~\ref{sec:antiunit_sym} we summarize the main ideas about antiunitary symmetry; in section~\ref{sec:example} we illustrate the effect of point-group symmetry by means of two extremely simple examples based on the H\"{u}ckel model; finally, in section~\ref{sec:conclusions} we summarize the main results and draw conclusions.